 Even though shared workstations cut down on expenses, it comes with increased security risk.
 Organizations need to consider solutions that prevent insider threats and phishing attacks that stem from utilizing a shared workstation.

 Why are Shared Workstations Soft Spots for Cyberattacks?

 Unfortunately, shared workstations are low-hanging fruit for cybercriminals to initiate a cyberattack.
-If a shared workstation gets breached, organizations can experience business downtime, brand and reputational damage, and issues with regulatory compliances.
+If a shared workstation gets breached, organizations can experience business downtime, brand, and reputational damage, and issues with regulatory compliance.

 As said before, the industries that use shared workstations tend to host personal identifiable information (PII), especially healthcare, manufacturing, financial, and education.
 The common factors are high employee rotations, opportunities for seasonal employees, and high employee turnover.
 With all these moving parts, there are underlying risks that organizations may not recognize until it is too late.
 For example, previous employees can still have access to critical data if their account has not been deleted, and those employees can either log into the system themselves or distribute their login information to cybercriminals or other unauthorized individuals

 While it is good practice to disable employee access during the off-season or if they are no longer there, organizations should also implement a solution like biometrics, which cannot be stolen or forged, forgotten, lost, or shared.
 Thus, cybercriminals cannot utilize previous employee information to break into the network.

 A problem that organizations may face when thinking about improving their cybersecurity solutions is that if the authentication methods are too complicated for their users, adoption will be low.
 Conversely, if the authentication methods are too simple, the business cannot be confident that the solution is strong enough to actually keep information safe.